Culture of Niger: Religion

 Islam is the dominant religion in Niger, and is practiced by more than 99% of the population.
 Approximately 95% of Muslims are Sunni; 5% are Shi'a.
 There are small Christian, Baháʼí, and Animist communities, the first largely a remnant of French colonial influence.
 Animist beliefs include both animist based festivals and traditions (such as the Bori cult), practiced by some syncretic Muslim communities, as opposed to several small communities who maintain their pre-Islamic religion.
 These include the Hausa speaking Maouri/Azna community in Dogondoutci in the south-southwest, the Kanuri speaking Manga near Zinder, and some tiny Boudouma and Songhay communities in the southwest.

 Languages

-While French has been the cross cultural language of choice since independence, there are eight other official languages spoken in Niger, which include Hausa, Zarma/Songhai, Tamajeq, Fulfulde, Kanuri, Arabic, Gurmantche, and Toubou.
+While French has been the cross cultural language of choice since independence, there are eight other official languages spoken in Niger, which include Hausa, Zarma/Songhai, Tamajeq, Fulfulde, Kanuri, Arabic, Gourmanché, and Toubou.
 Hausa, which almost half the population speak, has come to rival French as most used across communities.